bjo/TDI_capstone_webapp/README.md

 ## Notable findings
 This project highlights how socioeconomic and demographic factors, such as income as education, are highly protective when it comes to common behavioral risks.
-Meanwhile, it also shows that despite worsening health trends overall, we are able to observe that this trend is reversed in certain states.
+Meanwhile, we can see that various health-related behavioral risks are improving, notably pneumonia vaccination and healthcare coverage.
+These improving health trends are more pronounced in certain regions (such as Puerto Rico), but sometimes they are reversed as well.
 We can also see that simple correlational studies between behavioral risks and state policies are often confounded, as expected.
+For an example, look at the relationship between lack of exercise and anecpi (miscellaneous spending).
+There is no clear reason why these should be correlated, and the confounding appears to come from the fact that certain states (most notably, Alaska), have high rates of both, confounding this study (even after correcting for state-specific effects in the behavioral risk).
-Perhaps the most notable finding is that the state policies most strongly associated causally (with time-series analysis) are not necessary policies that are directly related to the behavioral risk (such as alcohol taxes for binge drinking), but rather state policies that affect the general population (such as unemployment spending, education spending, etc.)
+Perhaps the most notable finding is that the state policies that are causally most strongly associated (according to time-series analysis using Granger causality) are not necessary policies that are directly related to the behavioral risk (such as alcohol taxes for binge drinking), but rather state policies that affect the general population more (such as unemployment spending, education spending, etc.)